-The term agile marketing is being used more frequently in the industry.
-It’s a term that can stir up confusion, but it is really a simple concept.
-The idea behind agile marketing is driven by the constantly-evolving digital world.
-Agile marketing is a combination of planning, strategy, research, and execution.
-It’s about responding to marketplace events as they happen, which is a crucial planning and management skill.
+Agile marketing is a term that can stir up confusion, but is really a simple concept.
+The need for agility is driven now more that ever by the constantly-evolving digital world.
+Agile marketing is planning, execution, measurement and adjustment, allowing responses to marketplace events as they happen.
 The agile approach does not try to solve all problems in advance.
-It, instead, incorporates planning and revisions into the ongoing process.
+Instead the agile process is one of continualy learningand improvement.

 The agile process is different from traditional marketing, which starts with some initial research and a planning process, and is then followed by a long and closed build phase.
 Afterwards, everything is released in one go.
 The main issue with this process is that it’s very long and isolating, and can often result in products that may not be in line with what users really want or need.
 The agile method was created by software developers who wanted a process that was more open to learning and real time response.